cogdog/wp-dimension/README.md

 The `Font Awesome Icon Button` can be changed to anything available from [Font Awesome](http://fontawesome.io/icons/).
 Wild, eh?

-## Caveat Emptor
-This is a first release!
-Updates shall be done!
-Some things on my list:
+## Features / History

-* Display and show menu order in the posts view of the Wordpress Editor
+* v1.1 (May 20, 2017) Added shortcodes for link buttons, display and show  order in the posts view of  Wordpress Editor
+* v1.0 (Feb 19, 2017) First release http://cogdogblog.com/2017/02/new-dimension/

+### Requests

 * *you tell me* Fork and edit to suggest features or [toss them into the Issues bin](https://github.com/cogdog/wp-dimension/issues)